Problem Details for HTTP APIs

 }

 This is functionally equivalent to omitting the type member entirely.
 The IANA Problem Types Registry lists about:blank with the title "See HTTP Status Code" and no recommended HTTP status code.
-ASP.NET Core and Spring Boot both default to about:blank when generating problem details from built-in exceptions.
+Spring Boot defaults to about:blank when generating problem details from built-in exceptions, while ASP.NET Core fills type with an RFC 9110 section URL instead.

 Content negotiation